CortexODE: Learning Cortical Surface Reconstruction by Neural ODEs: Experiments

 To verify that CortexODE reduces surface self-intersections effectively, we compute the percentage of self-intersecting faces (SIFs) as shown in Table~\ref{table:comparison}.
-The results demonstrate that there are almost no SIFs in WM surfaces and less than $0.7\%$ SIFs in pial surfaces predicted by CortexODE.
-Although PialNN achieves similar geometric accuracy to CortexODE, it has much more SIFs than CortexODE in the pial surfaces as it has no theoretic guarantees to reduce SIFs.
-CorticalFlow produces few SIFs in the ADNI dataset but fails to prevent SIFs in the HCP and dHCP datasets, where the sulcus regions are more narrow.
+The results demonstrate that CortexODE produces almost no SIFs in WM surfaces and less than 0.4\% SIFs in pial surfaces.
+CortexODE has significantly fewer SIFs than all other approaches, except that CorticalFlow has fewer SIFs in pial surfaces on the ADNI datasets.
+However, as illustrated in Figure \ref{fig:mri}, the sulcal regions are more narrow for neonates than adults.
+Therefore, CorticalFlow fails to prevent SIFs on the dHCP datasets, as it is difficult to deform a convex hull into deep and narrow sulci without intersections.
+Although PialNN achieves similar geometric accuracy to CortexODE, it has much more SIFs than CortexODE in the pial surfaces as it has no theoretical guarantees to reduce SIFs, which impede its clinical applications (see Section \ref{sec:clinical-mesh}).
 DeepCSR introduces no SIFs since the surfaces are extracted by Marching Cubes.

+For pial surface reconstruction, the input WM surfaces are inflated along the normal direction (Algorithm \ref{algo:inflate}).
+Therefore, our approach can also effectively reduce intersections between WM and pial surfaces.
+In our experiments, CortexODE only produces 1.57/1.24/1.77\% intersecting faces between WM and pial surfaces on the dHCP/HCP/ADNI datasets.